 Juniper Trees

-The Rocky Mountain Juniper Tree is small with a wide, irregular crown with a wildly twisted trunk reaching 13 m in height.
-The needles are flat and twisted, in pairs and barely overlapping but covering the twig in 4 rows, but on young, faster-growing branches the leaves may be longer and more needle-like.
+The Rocky Mountain Juniper Trees are small with a wide, irregular crown with a wildly twisted trunk reaching 13 m in height.
+The needles are flat and twisted, in pairs and barely overlapping, but covering the twig in 4 rows.
+On young, faster-growing branches, the leaves may be longer and more needle-like.
 They are pale yellowish to green, turning to grayish-green on older branches.
-The cones are rounded, small, and located at the ends of the branches, and are a bright to dark blue color with a grayish tinge.
+The cones are rounded, small, and located at the ends of the branches, and are a bright to dark blue colour with a grayish tinge.

 Rocky Mountain Juniper Tree often grows in pure open groups of trees, but it can occur mixed with douglas fir on Vancouver Island.